CloudLabs-Samples/EduLabs/Basics-of-kubernetes/HOL-step-by-step.md

 # Exercise 1: Creating a Cluster using Minikube

-In this Exercise, we will look at the cluster's nodes that can be used to host our applications.
+In this exercise, we will look at the cluster's nodes that can be used to host our applications.
 We will be using the Kubernetes command-line tool, kubectl, which allows to run commands against Kubernetes clusters.

+By default, minikube start creates a cluster named **minikube**.
+If you would like to create a different cluster or change its name, you can use the --profile (or -p) flag, which will create a cluster with the specified name.
+Please note that we will be using the default cluster **minikube** in this lab.

 1. Run the following command to start the preinstalled minikube inside the lab VM.